dotnet/runtime/docs/design/features/NonGC-Heap.md

 ```
 Although, we may need to emit memory barriers on platforms with a weak memory model for **mutable** objects.

-* **Special optimizations in RyuJIT for NonGC objects:** The JIT compiler can further optimize access to parts of NonGC objects such as fields, the full list can be found in the related issue #76151.
+* **Special optimizations in RyuJIT for NonGC objects:** The JIT compiler can further optimize access to parts of NonGC objects such as fields, the full list can be found in the related issue [#76151](https://github.com/dotnet/runtime/issues/76151).

-## Limitations: Which objects cannot be allocated on NonGC heaps
+## Limitations: which objects cannot be allocated on NonGC heaps
 The NonGC Heap, while powerful and beneficial, comes with certain inherent limitations, both obvious and specific to the current design used by CoreCLR and NativeAOT:
 * **Immortal Objects Only:** Only immortal objects should be allocated on NonGC heap.
 * **Avoid unloadble contexts:** NonGC heap should never be used for objects belonging to unloadable contexts.
 Doing so could lead to potential memory leaks.
 As a consequence, all string literals associated with **unloadable** Assembly Load Contexts (ALCs) won't be placed in the NonGC Heap.